San Jose Chamber of Commerce: Political action committee

 The Silicon Valley Organization formerly operated a political action committee.
 The SVO PAC spent hundreds of thousands of dollars to support business-friendly candidates in each San Jose City Council election, often in opposition to candidates supported by the South Bay Labor Council.

 The SVO PAC was repeatedly criticized for racial stereotyping in its advertising, including darkened photographs of Latino councilmembers Sergio Jimenez in 2016 and Sylvia Arenas in 2021, as well as for misleadingly doctoring a photograph of another candidate in 2018.

 In October 2020, the SVO PAC published a controversial webpage against Jake Tonkel's campaign to unseat Councilmember Dev Davis.
 It featured a photo of Black rioters in South Africa and alleged that Tonkel supported defunding the San Jose Police Department.
 A number of prominent for-profit and non-profit member organizations, including 36% of the SVO's board of directors, left the SVO, criticizing it for a pattern of racist advertising.
 Under pressure from member organizations, President and CEO Matt Mahood issued an apology and resigned, and the SVO PAC was dissolved in November 2020.

-Chief executive officers
+Leadership

+The San Jose Chamber of Commerce is led by a chairman of the board, the organization’s highest-ranking official and leader of the executive committee and board.
+The role has been held by many notable leaders from the San Jose and Silicon Valley business community: